-Trees has been giving Deep Ellum memorable performances and iconic moments from its beginnings in 1990 .
-Nothing, however, compared to the venue’s first major show that’s still talked about in Dallas and by by fans all over the world.
+Trees has been giving Deep Ellum memorable performances and iconic moments from its beginnings in 1990.
+Nothing, however, can compete to the venue’s first major show that both Dallas and fans all over the world are still talking to this day.
 It’s that infamous night 28 years ago that put the live music venue on the map.

 Trees was able to book the iconic grunge band, Nirvana, to play in Dallas on October 19, 1991.
-Nevermind was released 1 month earlier – so how could you prepare for that?
-Of course, the album and the band were white hot in the US and around the world.
+A month earlier, the band release Nevermind – so how could you prepare for that?
+Of course, the album and the band were white hot in the US and across the world.
 It was somewhat humid and warm that night, which was a bit unusual for October.
 Inside the venue, the air conditioner was cranked up to 11, but it wasn’t doing much to beat the heat at a sold out show.

 The crowd made its way inside to watch what would be one of the most legendary performances of Nirvana.
 Trees seemed to be a bit unprepared to handle the frenzied fans.
 And there’s an unmistakable sense that something bad was about to take place.